EmergingMarketWatch

 External Sector

-Sri Lanka's external sector has shown mixed performance.
-The trade deficit widened in early 2024 due to increased imports.
-Meanwhile, tourism revenues surged as arrivals exceeded 1.7mn through November.
-Remittances also strengthened, improving the current account position, and the Sri Lankan Rupee has appreciated over 7% against the USD in 2024, with gross official reserves at $6.4bn in October.
+Sri Lanka's external sector has exhibited mixed performance trends.
+The trade deficit expanded in early 2024 due to rising imports; however, tourism revenues surged as arrivals surpassed 1.8mn through November.
+Remittances also improved, enhancing the current account position while the Sri Lankan Rupee appreciated over 7% against the USD in 2024, with gross official reserves reaching USD 6.4 billion in October.
+Progress in debt restructuring has been significant, with recent agreements with bondholders marking a key step toward stabilizing national finances.
+A recovery in exports during H2 2024 is anticipated due to improvements in global trade; however, risks such as geopolitical tensions and U.S. elections may impact timelines.

 Outlook

-With inflation subdued and growth steadily improving, the CBSL is expected to maintain its current supportive monetary stance following the latest rate cuts.
-Rather than further easing, the central bank is likely to hold rates steady at the next meeting to assess the impact of its recent measures.
-Key drivers of economic stability, including tourism, structural reforms, and IMF backing, remain crucial, although delays in fund disbursement and external uncertainties could dampen recovery momentum.
-With parliamentary elections now concluded, attention will turn to government policy initiatives, which the CBSL will closely monitor to gauge their influence on the broader economic trajectory.
+With inflation subdued and growth on an upward trajectory, CBSL is expected to maintain its current supportive monetary stance following recent rate cuts.
+Rather than pursuing additional easing measures, it is likely that rates will remain steady at upcoming meetings to evaluate the effects of recent actions taken by the central bank.
+Key factors driving economic stability include tourism recovery, structural reforms, and support from IMF initiatives; however, potential delays in fund disbursement and external uncertainties could hinder recovery momentum.
+With parliamentary elections concluded the focus will shift toward government policy initiatives that CBSL will closely monitor for their potential impact on broader economic trends.

 Further reading